yaz91/yaz91.github.io/_pages/about.md

 <span style="color:red">Multiple PhD Positions in Data Mining and Machine Learning at the College of William & Mary.</span>
 The College of William & Mary (WM) is the second oldest university in the US.
 WM is one of only eight U.S. universities designated a "Public Ivy."
-Feel free to email me if you are interested in working with me.
+If you are interested in working with me, feel free to email me or submit this <a href="https://forms.gle/rWF96PhAzJDdPwpD8">Googe form</a>.
 Students from all backgrounds are welcome.

 <!---
 please submit this <a href="https://forms.gle/rWF96PhAzJDdPwpD8">Googe form</a>